Ray Sweatman

 Written in the style of Ambrose Bierce's 'The Devil's Dictionary', it is a political satire mainly in Donald Trump's own word.
 Volume One covers his bid for presidency and through early 2017.Order from Amazon here.

-Events, Praise
+Newsletter, Events,

 and Sample Poems